YashRaythatha/digital_catalogue/README.md

-# FY26 GPS Course Catalog - Digital Catalogue
+# Professional Course Catalog - Digital Catalogue

-A modern, interactive digital catalogue for Microsoft's FY26 GPS (Global Partner Solutions) course offerings.
-This web application provides an intuitive interface for browsing, filtering, and exploring professional development courses in Microsoft technologies, AI solutions, and cutting-edge development practices.
+A modern, interactive digital catalogue for professional development course offerings.
+This web application provides an intuitive interface for browsing, filtering, and exploring professional development courses in modern technologies, AI solutions, and cutting-edge development practices.

 ## 🚀 Features